Rust-for-Linux/rust-for-linux.com/src/Branches.md

 Its intended use cases are:

   - Finding merge/apply conflicts as early as possible.
   - Providing a common base for development that requires features that are not yet in mainline or `rust-next`, i.e. giving early access to features.
-This may include Rust-related changes from other subsystems.
+This may include Rust-related changes from other subsystems, but it is not intended to cover our topic branches.
   - Providing extra testing to patches by making them easily available to more developers.

 Note that this branch may be updated/rebased frequently and it might be gone in the future.